nisha-philip/nisha-philip/README.md

 - ⚡ Fun fact: ...
 -->

 - Hi there!
-I'm Nisha Philip, a graduate in Electrical and Electronics Engineering, with a keen interest in VLSI, RTL Design and Verification through academic projects.
-Familiar with RTL design, Verilog/SystemVerilog, UVM and Assertion based verification.
-Eager to contribute to semiconductor development and grow in a technically challenging environment.
+I'm Nisha Philip, a graduate in Electrical and Electronics Engineering, with a keen interest in VLSI, RTL Design and Verification.
+I'm familiar with RTL design, Verilog/SystemVerilog, UVM and Assertion based verification.
+Having worked on various projects, I'm eager to contribute to semiconductor development and grow in a technically challenging environment.